For DEFRA Metric 3.0 and 3.1, please see KBCN1476 – Measuring ecological change – Using Defra Metric 3.0 and 3.1

 Alternatively, the BREEAM Change in Ecological Value calculator tool will continue to be accepted until stated otherwise.
 This is subject to change as part of transitioning to Defra Metric 2.1, once this has been finalised and released.
 The latest timescales and information on this are available from Natural England: https://www.gov.uk/government/organisations/natural-england

 The BREEAM Ecological Change tool determines credits using the lowest ‘Post development percentage of Pre development’ score for the Area based and Linear habitats.
-If the Defra Metric tool 2.0 has been used, the ‘Total net % change’ results should be used to calculate this.
+If the Defra Metric tool 2.0 has been used, the ‘Total net % change’ results should be used to calculate this, which is the lowest score of the three metrics.

 For example, if the Defra Metric 2.0 tool suggests that there is a net change of -65%, then the ‘Post development percentage of Pre development’ would be 35% for the purposes of BREEAM.
 Likewise, if the net change is +8%, then the percentage would be 108%.